Kagurabachi

-Kagurabachi (カグラバチ) is a Japanese manga series written and illustrated by Takeru Hokazono.
-It has been serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump since September 2023, with its chapters collected in nine tankōbon volumes as of October 2025.
+(カグラバチ, Kagurabachi) is a Japanese manga series written and illustrated by Takeru Hokazono.
+It has been serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump since September 2023, with its chapters collected in 12 tankōbon volumes as of September 2026.

-The series follows Chihiro Rokuhira, a wielder of a unique and powerful katana called "Enten", one of the seven Enchanted Blades created by his father, Kunishige Rokuhira.
+The series follows Chihiro Rokuhira, a bearer of a unique and powerful katana called "Enten", one of the seven Enchanted Blades created by his father, Kunishige Rokuhira.
 Driven by vengeance, he embarks on a quest to avenge his father's murder and reclaim the six other stolen Enchanted Blades, which were taken by a sinister group of sorcerers.

+An anime television series adaptation produced by Cypic is set to premiere in April 2027.

-By October 2025, the manga had sold over 3 million copies.
+By April 2026, the manga had over 4 million copies in circulation.
 In 2024, the series won the 10th Next Manga Award in the print category.

-Synopsis

-Chihiro Rokuhira is the son of Kunishige Rokuhira, a renowned blacksmith who crafted six extraordinary katana—known as the "Enchanted Blades"—forged from the rare ore Datenseki (雫天石).
-These blades played a pivotal role in ending the Seitei War.
-After years of living in secrecy, the Rokuhira family is hunted down by the Hishaku, a ruthless syndicate of sorcerers who murdered Kunishige and stole the Enchanted Blades.
-Wielding Enten, a seventh and hidden Enchanted Blade, Chihiro sets out on a brutal quest for vengeance—to annihilate the Hishaku and reclaim his father's stolen legacy.
+Plot

+The story takes place in modern Japan, 18 years after the end of the great war known as the Seitei War, where sorcery was commonly practiced in secret before finally being used in public.
+Chihiro Rokuhira is a young man who lived a peaceful life, training in isolation with his father, Kunishige Rokuhira, the legendary swordsmith who forged the famous Enchanted Blades, a set of six katanas capable of mass destruction, unlimited power, and near-infinite infused sorcery.
+They were once held by the heroes of the Seitei War, called Enchanted Blade Bearers, or commonly referred to as Sword Bearers, and ended the great war.

+Three years ago, a criminal group of powerful sorcerers called the Hishaku attacked the Rokuhira residency to steal the Enchanted Blades.
+They murdered Kunishige and stole the Enchanted Blades, but Chihiro survived the attack.
+Determined to reclaim his father's legacy and avenge his death, Chihiro wields the seventh, secret Enchanted Blade, Enten, to find and destroy the Hishaku before they can unleash a catastrophe that would bring the whole country into chaos.
+However, Chihiro must also come to terms with what really happened during the Seitei War and the consequences of the actions his father and the Sword Bearers left behind.